Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 ---

+{% include caption.html url="/imgs/storyrundown/xtractor.png" description="The Mudokons you rescue from here are all fine and dandy immediately afterwards." %}

 Brew in general is handled in a very irreverent way and I just can't understand why.
 There's pretty much zero emphasis put on the fact that it's made from Mudokons, by Mudokons, to keep Mudokons docile.
 It's such a messed up and great concept, that one could see plenty of real life parallels into: Miner towns and their scrip, the way Native Americans were "bought" with alcohol, or even the medieval craze with importing and eating parts of mummies in search for a panacea.

 Instead it is quickly relegated to become little more than a gameplay mechanic, that Abe only really comments on using the dedicated quip button.
 And even there, its use is far less grim than AE's was.
 There, while it was obviously funny and wacky that Abe could control his own farts and whatnot, it was still fundamentally a pretty messed up thing to drink the Brew.
 He was consciously chugging down his distant relatives.
-Meanwhile in Soulstorm, they're pretty much just molotovs.
+Meanwhile in Soulstorm, they're pretty much just molotov-cocktails.

 The annoying part is that it could have worked even better in this game with the whole 2-days lethality concept.
 Sure, Abe has the cure now, but what if using it too many times makes it lose its efficacy?
 I'm not advocating for an actual in-game limit of how many times Abe could've drank the Brew, just something the story calls attention to to make us worry for the character.